 2:30-3:30 p.m.
 Central Time

-2:30 CRL Digital Resource Building: an Update
+2:30 CRL Digital Resource-building: an Update

 CRL is a longstanding vehicle for the cooperative development of shared collections.
 Under the CRL umbrella, area microform projects (AMPs) and Global Resources programs have built a wealth of collections and digital resources for area and international studies.
-Through the CRL Purchase Proposal Program, member libraries nominate and vote on CRL’s acquisition of microforms and reprints.
-The print, microform and digital holdings built thereby are products of the expertise of specialists at libraries throughout North America.
+Through the CRL Purchase Proposal Program, member libraries nominate and vote on CRL acquisition of microforms and reprints.
+The print, microform and digital holdings thereby built are products of the expertise of specialists at libraries throughout North America.
 The eDesiderata platform, created in 2015 to support CRL licensing, is now an important tool for informed local investment in electronic resources.
 Bernard Reilly, President of CRL, will highlight how CRL proposes to further “democratize” its resource-building, involving members directly in setting digitization priorities.

 2:45 The Global Collections Initiative

 In September, 2016, The Andrew W. Mellon Foundation awarded CRL major funding for an international cooperative effort to dramatically expand electronic access to primary source materials and data for area and international studies.
 The new initiative will build upon the Global Resources and Area Materials programs based at CRL, in order to modernize the “supply chain” currently providing non-English language and non-Western materials to researchers worldwide.
 James Simon, Vice President for Collections and Services will report on the project.